infro-io/infro-core/README.md

 ### Self-hosted

+The self-hosted deployment polls the version control system for new pull requests and comments diffs on the ones it finds ([more info](#poll-mode)).
 Infro can be installed into your Kubernetes cluster by using kubectl or Kustomize.
 First save the config file as a Kubernetes secret in `infro-secrets.yaml`:
 ```yaml